anvilco/spectaql/examples/themes/README.md

 ### `views`

 SpectaQL uses [Handlebars][handlebars] as its templating engine - please read up on their docs if you'd like to alter this area.
-Any `.hbs` files that you add to this folder will be overlayed on top of the default theme's directory.
+Any `.hbs` files that you add to this folder will be overlaid on top of the default theme's directory.

 SpectaQL will look for the the `main.hbs` file in the resulting `views` directory as the entry point for Handlebars.
 If your theme provides a `main.hbs` file, that will overwrite the default one and be used to direct the HBS -> HTML build.

 If you only want to tweak and/or add certain partials, you can do so by only including those customized or additional files in your theme.
-They will be overlayed on top of the default theme directory in a supplemental manner.
+They will be overlaid on top of the default theme directory in a supplemental manner.

-SpectaQL also supports running a theme in "embeddable" mode to produce output that can be embeded into an existing HTML page.
+SpectaQL also supports running a theme in "embeddable" mode to produce output that can be embedded into an existing HTML page.
 In "embeddable" mode, the `embedded.hbs` file will be used as the entry point for Handlebars.
 Depending on the changes you've made, if you want your theme to support "embeddable" mode properly you may need to customize the `embedded.hbs` file in your theme.

 ### `helpers`